Eastlandah David (Wesonga)

-RoAnwarKhan is the 2008 Adeste Gold medal recipient.

 Biography

 Early life

 Eastlandah was born in Mumias, Kenya to Pamela Keya and Jackson Keya, a family health officer and an accountant cum farmer.
 He is the last-born in a family of seven.
 He has two sisters and four brothers.
 He attended school in Mumias, St Peter's Primary before moving to Maragoli with his mother where he attended St. Francis Hambale Primary school.
 He is an avowed critic of fathers and men who relegate family duties.
 He did not get on well with his father.